Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Experiments and Analysis

 \subsubsection{Strongly Supervised Evaluation}

-To systematically analyze the adaptability of these backbones to semantic correspondence tasks, we also explore how the fine-tuning improves backbone performance.
-We select top-performing backbones in the zero-shot evaluation, SD2-1, DINOv2, and SD2-1+DINOv2, for this experiment because the rest options are less likely to achieve a higher performance due to their low zero-shot accuracies.
+In order to systematically analyze the adaptability of these backbones to semantic correspondence tasks, we also explore how fine-tuning improves backbone performance.
+We select top-performing backbones in the zero-shot evaluation, SD2-1, DINOv2, and SD2-1+DINOv2, for this experiment.

 Specifically, for SD2-1, we adopt the SD4Match~\cite{SD4Match} framework by fine-tuning its conditional prompting module (SD-CPM).
 For DINOv2, we fine-tune the last stage of the model.
 For the combination of SD2-1 and DINOv2, we concatenate the feature maps from them along the channel dimension, and jointly optimize the conditional prompting module of SD2-1 and the final stage of DINOv2.
 We follow the learning framework in SimSC~\cite{SimSC}, using the cross-entropy loss between the query point and the entire target feature map as the training loss.

 The strongly supervised evaluation results are presented in \Cref{tab:5_finetune_backbone}.
 Fine-tuning the final stage of DINOv2 at an input resolution of $840 \times 840$ yields superior performance across all thresholds, achieving a PCK of $81.74$ at $\alpha_{\text{bbox}} = 0.1$.
 Notably, while the combination of SD2-1 and DINOv2 showed complementary advantages in the zero-shot setting, DINOv2 alone outperforms this combination under fine-tuning.
 We speculate that during the fine-tuning process, the complementary nature of these features might be diminished, with SD2-1 features possibly becoming the dominant influence, thus limiting the overall performance.